 - Get the best prices and bargains with our guide to Huawei phone deals

 The Huawei P30 Pro is the best Huawei phone you can buy right now.
-It's the best phone we've used when it comes to photography with the cameras the P30 Pro's real party piece, providing staggeringly good 5x and 10x zoom, and a digital 50x zoom with gets you insanely close to objects far off in the distance.
+It's also one of the best phone we've used when it comes to photography, with the cameras being the P30 Pro's real party piece, providing staggeringly good 5x and 10x zoom, and a digital 50x zoom with gets you insanely close to objects far off in the distance.
 Its low-light capabilities are also top-notch.

 The large 6.47-inch screen on the P30 Pro may 'only' have a Full HD+ resolution, but it's bright, clear and colorful providing an excellent canvas for your apps and games.

 There's no worry when it comes to the P30 Pro potentially running out of juice, the battery life here is excellent.
 We regularly got to the end of the day with 30% or more left in the tank.

 The P30 Pro not only sets a new standard for Huawei, it sets a new standard for the entire mobile industry.
 Its cameras are quite simply astonishing, the design is eye-catching and the power plentiful.
 It’s a true flagship smartphone.

 The Huawei Mate 20 Pro is a brilliant all-round phone, offering up a heady mix of design, power and performance with a few party pieces thrown in too.

 It builds on the excellent P20 and P20 Pro offering up even more screen, enhanced triple rear cameras and an in-display fingerprint scanner.